kunalzambare972/spherical_bot/README.md

 1. Note down the system's IP
 2. Navigate to sensor_tests/Picamera_test directory
 3. Run the test_picam2.py
-4. Head to the following page - http://{IP_ADDRESS}:8000/index.html
+4. Head to the following page - http://{IP_ADDRESS or spbot.local}:5000/

 ## Forward Motion